Setup

 • Signature hash: KqmK9tYXpw+eW2lke7US3iG9EAQ= image

-If Microsoft Authenticator is used for single sign-on (SSO) on shared devices, it is possible to integrate a third-party device compliance partner solution with Microsoft Intune.
-This allows for the collection of device compliance data in conjunction with Intune's own compliance results.
-The combined data can be used to formulate access policies, providing enhanced protection for your organization and its data.
-Examples of third-party device compliance partners include solutions such as SOTI MobiControl, VMware Workspace ONE UEM (formerly AirWatch), and others.
-Consult your EMM or Microsoft's documentation for guidance on adding a third-party device compliance partner in Intune.
+When using Microsoft Authenticator for single sign-on (SSO) in shared device mode, a third-party device compliance partner solution can be integrated with Microsoft Intune.
+This allows for the collection of device compliance data alongside Intune's own compliance results.
+The combined data can then be used to develop access policies, offering enhanced protection for the organization and its data.
+Examples of third-party device compliance partners include solutions such as SOTI MobiControl, VMware Workspace ONE UEM (formerly AirWatch).
+For guidance on adding a third-party device compliance partner in Intune, consult your EMM or Microsoft's documentation .

 III.
 Configure Microsoft Authenticator App